The Best Pressure Washer Nozzles Reviews (in 2019)

 We’ve mentioned earlier that choosing the right type of nozzle is a crucial step to getting the desire cleaning result without leaving any form of damage on the surface.
 So, what types of pressure washer nozzles are there for you to choose from?

-There are basically seven pressure washer nozzle types.
+There are basically seven pressure washer nozzle types used in both electric and gas pressure washers.
 Five of which are commonly used and are identified through their assigned colors.
 Let’s check them out below!

 1. 0-degree Pressure Washer Nozzle